StuartDevil/Comfyui-NukeX/README.md

          If you still can't see your manager in Comfy interface wait for step 10 wallah comfy is in your system now! now close it for now.

-5. Head over to .nuke folder and one the location pane type "cmd" to open commanline on python { cd "C:\Users\<username>\.nuke" }
+4. Head over to .nuke folder and one the location pane type "cmd" to open commanline on python { cd "C:\Users\<username>\.nuke" }
    on the terminal type
                { git clone --recursive https://github.com/vinavfx/ComfyUI-for-Nuke nuke_comfyui }

 or you can copy paste the "comfyui-for-nuke" folder in .nuke [name the folder "nuke_comfyui"]

-6. Install websocket into your system
+5. Install websocket into your system
    Open the terminal as administrator and run
                { "C:\Program Files\Nuke15.1v3\python.exe" -m pip install websocket-client }

-8. Add the path to your enviroment variables in your system under (System variables>Path) click new and add the path
+6. Add the path to your enviroment variables in your system under (System variables>Path) click new and add the path

-9. Follow the terminal if update needed and repeat the step no 5
+7. Follow the terminal if update needed and repeat the step no 5

+8. Important step :-

-         9. Open your meny.py and copy the following import nuke_comfyui as comfyui comfyui.setup()
+         Open your meny.py and copy the following import nuke_comfyui as comfyui
+         comfyui.setup()